omdevteam/om/docs_src/docs/advanced_documentation.md

 layer, however, encodes the logic of the scientific processing of the data.
 When the same type of monitor is run at different facilities, the same Processing Layer code is run.
-The interface between the Processing Layer and the other layers is very clearly defined, and the latter can be swapped for different implementations without affecting the former.
+The interface between the Processing Layer and the other layers is very clearly defined, and the latter layers can be swapped for different implementations without affecting the former.

 This clean separation is the reason why a developer who wants to write a monitoring program for a supported facility does not need to worry how data is retrieved, or